DursiS/Stock-Price-Visualizer/README.md

-# Stock-Price-Visualizer
 Plots a visual of a given ticker according to graph preferences.
+Gives the user the choice of any popular stock.
+Prompts for a desired period and interval.
+Then plots a graph of the stock's performance over the desired timeframe in the desired intervals.